International Phonetic Alphabet

 Segments are transcribed by one or more IPA symbols of two basic types: letters and diacritics.
 For example, the sound of the English digraph ⟨ch⟩ may be transcribed in IPA with a single letter: [c], or with multiple letters plus diacritics: [t̠̺͡ʃʰ], depending on how precise one wishes to be.
 Slashes are used to signal phonemic transcription; therefore, /tʃ/ is more abstract than either [t̠̺͡ʃʰ] or [c] and might refer to either, depending on the context and language.[note 1]

 Occasionally, letters or diacritics are added, removed, or modified by the International Phonetic Association.
 As of the most recent change in 2005,[4] there are 107 segmental letters, an indefinitely large number of suprasegmental letters, 44 diacritics (not counting composites), and four extra-lexical prosodic marks in the IPA.
-These are illustrated in the current IPA chart, posted below in this article and at the website of the IPA.[5]
+These are illustrated in the current IPA chart, posted below in this article and on the International Phonetic Association's website.[5]

 1. ^ a b International Phonetic Association 1999